redmond2742/SSOSS/README.md

 ### A. Input Files
 Data related to the static road objects (signs and traffic signals) need to be saved in a CSV file for used in processing.
-The intersection CSV file has the following format (as a minimum)
+The intersection CSV file has the following format (as a minimum):

 ID, Streetname 1, Streetname 2, Center_Latitude, Center_Longitude, Posted Speed (MPH) of NB Approach, Posted Speed (MPH) of EB Approach, Posted Speed (MPH) of SB Approach, Posted Speed (MPH) of WB Approach, NB Approach Compass Heading, EB Approach Compass Heading,